tmeissner/libvhdl/README.md

 Furthermore, you need the VHDL 2008 proposed packages because libvhdl uses various VHDL 2008 features.
 You can get the packages from [http://www.eda.org/fphdl/](http://www.eda.org/fphdl/).
-Save the following files into the test folder:
+Save the following files into the vhdl_2008/ folder in the test directory:

 * standard_additions_c.vhd
 * standard_textio_additions_c.vhd